anpaul7/nuodb-operator/README.md

 &ensp; `storageMode: persistent`

-**insightsEnabled** - Use to control NuoDB Insights Opt In.
-NuoDB Insights provides database monitoring and visualization.
-Set to "true" to activate or "false" to deactivate.
+**insightsEnabled** - (Deprecated) This variable was previously used to enable hosted Insights which provided an option to send and store performance data to a secure AWS cloud portal that was only accessible by using your Subscription ID.
+This option is no longer available, and therefore this variable should remain false.

 &ensp; `insightsEnabled: false`